ariG23498/instance-aware-colorization-TF/README.md

 # Instance-aware Colorization in TensorFlow

 A minimal reproduction of [Instance-aware Image Colorization](https://arxiv.org/abs/2005.10825) in TensorFlow.
 In this repository we have tried encapsulating all the main featurs of the training process as suggested in the paper.
 The repository consists of jupyter notebook only, this was done to help readers with reading the code better and also execute and experiment on it.

+You can also check this Weights and Biases report for [quick paper summary](http://wandb.me/instcolorization-report).
+For inference using official model weights try out this [colab notebook](http://wandb.me/instcolorization-colab).

 What we have covered:
-- The segmented training process
+- The three stage training process
-  - Total colorization
-  - Instance colorization
+  - Stage 1: Learn to colorize full (total) image using UNet-like architecture.
+  - Stage 2: Learn to colorize Instance (where an object of interest is available) using same UNet-like architecture (different weights).
-  - Fusion model which fuses the total and instance colorization models
+  - Stage 3: Fusion model which fuses the total and instance colorization models
 - Ablating on the following color spaces
   - RGB
   - L\*a\*b\*